snaewe/omniorb/omniORB/README.FIRST.txt

 Installation instructions are provided in the following files:

 - README.unix      for all unix platforms
-- README.win32.txt for Windows NT and Windows 95
+- README.win32.txt for Windows, both 32 and 64 bit.

 Documentation